slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Ask instead of telling.

-Learn when to speak and when don’t.
 If the delivered work is not good enough give a reason.
-Spend one hour a day just [communicating](#on-communication) to your people and everything will be OK.
+Spend one hour a day [communicating](#on-communication) to your people and everything will be OK.

-- «Is that the best you can do?»
 - «Interesting, how do you feel about it?»
 - «What does your team think?»
 - «Why did you decide to do X in that order?» This creates a dialog, instead of a debate where each side first stakes out positions.
 Lead your people to discover what you would have suggested.
 Smart people will get to the same place you were going, or if you are humble enough to listen, you may learn something.
 - «Can you take another look at this for XYZ reasons?».
 This gives the employee ownership of the final deliverable, while still prompting them to deal with problems they overlooked. «Because» is a great motivator.
+- «Is that the best you can do?»

 > *'Praise by name, criticize by category.' -- Warren Buffet*